aspose-diagram/Aspose.Diagram-API-References/english/net/aspose.diagram/eventitem/_index.md

 ---
 title: EventItem
 second_title: Aspose.Diagram for .NET API Reference
 description: Encapsulates an event code.
-An EventItem element can trigger two kinds of actions it can run an add-on or it can send a notification of the event to the calling program.
+An EventItem element can trigger two kinds of actions it can run an addon or it can send a notification of the event to the calling program.
 type: docs
 weight: 1400
 url: /net/aspose.diagram/eventitem/